 INTRODUCTION

-Kantara Initiative formed the Identity Assurance Work Group (IAWG) to foster adoption of consistently managed identity trust services.
-The IAWG's objective is to create a Framework of baseline policy requirements (criteria) and rules against which identity trust services can be assessed and evaluated.
+Kantara Initiative, Inc. formed the Identity Assurance Work Group (IAWG) to foster adoption of consistently managed identity trust services.
+The IAWG's objective is to create a Framework of baseline policy requirements (criteria) and rules against which identity trust services can be assessed.
 The goal is to facilitate trusted identity federation and to promote uniformity and interoperability amongst identity service providers, with a specific focus on the level of trust, or assurance, associated with identity assertions.
 The primary deliverable of IAWG is the Identity Assurance Framework (IAF).

 The IAF specifies criteria for a harmonized, best-of-breed, industry-recognized identity assurance standard.
 The IAF is a Framework supporting mutual acceptance, validation, and life cycle maintenance across identity federations.
 It is composed of a set of documents that includes an Overview publication, the IAF Glossary, a summary document on Assurance Levels, and an Assurance Assessment Scheme (AAS) document supported by Rules governing Assurance Assessments (RAA), which encompasses the associated assessment and certification program, as well as several subordinate documents.
 The present document, subordinate to the AAS, describes the Service Assessment Criteria component of the IAF.